belated-ghost/PowerBI-Challenges/README.md

-# WoW-2021
+# Power BI challenges
-Weekly Power BI challenges provided by https://workout-wednesday.com/power-bi-challenges/.
+Weekly Power BI challenges provided by https://workout-wednesday.com/power-bi-challenges/ and also known as Power BI Wednesday.